ashgang/morphy/README.md

 # morphy
-Contains morphy design files and sources codes.
-The Hardware folder contains the schematics of incremental versions of Morphy board and the evaluation board.
-The Software folder consists of MorphyCore subfolder which contains the core morphy functionality, and the reference implementation for FreeRTOS and morphy client library.
+Contains the morphy design files and sources codes.
+The Hardware folder contains the schematics of various versions of the Morphy board and the associated evaluation board.
+The Software folder consists of the MorphyCore subfolder which contains the core morphy functionality, and the reference implementation of the client library for FreeRTOS.